-Voice Text "Peel adhesive pads from blue liner" Peel Pads Purpose: This instructs the user to peel each pad from the blue liner before placing the pads on the patient.
+Voice Text "Peel adhesive pads from blue liner" Peel Pads

+Purpose: This instructs the user to peel each pad from the blue liner before placing the pads on the patient.
 Peel the pads from the blue liner only when the pad is ready to be placed.
 Place the pads with the sticky side of the pad on the patient's bare skin.

-"Apply pads to patient's bare chest as shown" Apply Pads to Patient Purpose: The DDU-2000 Series AED has determined that the pads are not placed on the patient or not properly applied.
+"Apply pads to patient's bare chest as shown" Apply Pads to Patient

+Purpose: The DDU-2000 Series AED has determined that the pads are not placed on the patient or not properly applied.
 Place pads on the patient following instructions on the pads package.
 If the prompts continue, try replacing the pads with a new set.

-"Poor pad contact to patient" "Press pads firmly" Poor Pad Contact Press Pads Firmly Purpose: The pads are not making proper contact with the patient and the impedance is out of range for proper ECG analysis and shock delivery.
+"Poor pad contact to patient" Poor Pad Contact "Press pads firmly" Press Pads Firmly

+Purpose: The pads are not making proper contact with the patient and the impedance is out of range for proper ECG analysis and shock delivery.
 Check that the pads are properly placed and fully adhering to the patient and that there are no air bubbles between the pads and the patient.
 If the pads are not sticking due to moisture, dry the patient.
 If the pads are not sticking due to excessive hair, shave or clip excessive chest hair.
 If the prompts continue, try replacing the pads with a new set.

-ECG analysis and shock delivery.
-Check that the pads are p that there are no air bubbles between the pads and the pat the patient.
-If the pads are not sticking due to excessive ha roperly placed and fully adhering to the patient and ient.
-If the pads are not sticking due to moisture, dry ECG analysis and shock delivery.
-Check that the pads are p that there are no air bubbles between the pads and the pat the patient.
-If the pads are not sticking due to excessive ha roperly placed and fully adhering to the patient and ient.
-If the pads are not sticking due to moisture, dry ECG analysis and shock delivery.
-Check that the pads are p that there are no air bubbles between the pads and the pat the patient.
-If the pads are not sticking due to excessive ha continue, try replacing the pads with a new set. roperly placed and fully adhering to the patient and tient.
-If the pads are not sticking due to moisture, dry ir, shave or clip excessive chest hair.
-If the prompts Check Pads ient or touching each other and the impedance is out of the pads are not touching each other and that the patien ECG analysis and shock delivery.
-Check that the pads are p that there are no air bubbles between the pads and the pat the patient.
-If the pads are not sticking due to excessive ha continue, try replacing the pads with a new set.
-"Check pads" Purpose: The pads are making improper contact with the pat range for proper ECG analysis and shock delivery.
-Check that roperly placed and fully adhering to the patient and cient.
-If the pads are not sticking due to moisture, dry ir, shave or clip excessive chest hair.
-If the prompts Check Pads ient or touching each other and the impedance is out of the pads are not touching each other and that the patient ECG analysis and shock delivery.
-Check that the pads are p that there are no air bubbles between the pads and the pat the patient.
-If the pads are not sticking due to excessive ha continue, try replacing the pads with a new set.
-"Check pads" Purpose: The pads are making improper contact with the pat range for proper ECG analysis and shock delivery.
-Check that is dry.
-If the prompts continue, try replacing the pads with a roperly placed and fully adhering to the patient and tient.
-If the pads are not sticking due to moisture, dry ir, shave or clip excessive chest hair.
-If the prompts Check Pads ient or touching each other and the impedance is out of the pads are not touching each other and that the patient new set.
-Pausing for CPR should stop attempting to resolve problems with the ECG analysis and shock delivery.
-Check that the pads are p that there are no air bubbles between the pads and the pat the patient.
-If the pads are not sticking due to excessive ha continue, try replacing the pads with a new set.
-"Check pads" Purpose: The pads are making improper contact with the pat range for proper ECG analysis and shock delivery.
-Check that is dry.
-If the prompts continue, try replacing the pads with a "Pausing for CPR" Purpose: If too long a period of time has passed, the user roperly placed and fully adhering to the patient and tient.
-If the pads are not sticking due to moisture, dry ir, shave or clip excessive chest hair.
-If the prompts Check Pads ient or touching each other and the impedance is out of the pads are not touching each other and that the patien new set.
-Pausing for CPR should stop attempting to resolve problems with the
+"Check pads" Check Pads

+Purpose: The pads are making improper contact with the patient or touching each other and the impedance is out of range for proper ECG analysis and shock delivery.
+Check that the pads are not touching each other and that the patient is dry.
+If the prompts continue, try replacing the pads with a new set.

+"Pausing for CPR" Pausing for CPR

+Purpose: If too long a period of time has passed, the user should stop attempting to resolve problems with the pads and assess the condition of the patient.
+The user will be prompted to begin CPR.

+"Replace pads" Replace Pads

+Purpose: If another set of pads is available, replace the pads.
+Otherwise, check that the pads are properly placed and fully adhered to the patient.
+Make sure that the pads are not touching each other.
+If the pads are not sticking due to moisture, dry the patient.
+If the pads are not sticking due to excessive hair, shave or clip excessive chest hair.